comma3/ref_analysis/README.md

 ![Sample image](/writeup/dendrogram.png)

-Each cluster is then analyzed individual, and the bad call is determined using various hueristics to predict the correct call.
+Each cluster is then analyzed individual, and the bad call is determined using various heuristics to predict the correct call (notably the examples mentioned above).
 Accuracy is approximated by considering the class imbalance (higher difference between the two classes indicates greater certainly of the result).

  ## Results